anushreehede/senseiAssist/README.md

 `npm install nodemailer-smtp-transport --save`
 `npm install xoauth2 --save`

-### Uploading to Amazon AWS
+### Creating the skill - steps

-Create a skill on Amazon Developer's console (Alexa).
+1. Create a skill on Amazon Developer's console (Alexa).
 The intents and utterances have been included in `/speechAssets` - to be used on here.

-Remember to add the appId from Developer's console in `src/index.js` and the email credentials in `src/storage.js` and in `triggers/email.js`.
+2. Remember to add the appId from Developer's console in `src/index.js` and the email credentials in `src/storage.js` and in `triggers/email.js`.

+3. Create Gmail API credentials of a project on Google Developer's Console using [this](https://developers.google.com/gmail/api/quickstart/nodejs) as a guide.
+Create a file called `credentials.js` both in `/src` and in `/triggers` and export the `user`, `clientId`, `clientSecret`, `refreshToken`, `accessToken` and `expires` obtained from above guide from within it.

-Zip the files in `/src` and create a `src.zip` file to upload to the AWS Lambda function.
+4. Zip the files in `/src` and create a `src.zip` file to upload to the AWS Lambda function.
 Copy the ARN of the function to the Developer's console.

-Zip the files in `/triggers` and upload in a separate Lambda function on AWS.
+5. Zip the files in `/triggers` and upload in a separate Lambda function on AWS.
 This sends deadline reminder emails.

 ### TODO